Pagnoncelliander/GeneralQuiz/README.md

 ## PURPOSE
 This project i have developed a quiz game with different subjects to test theusers general knowledge , the user wil find the hisotry , geography and  sociology questions.

-the user will test their knowledge about general subjects. this  is developed with javascript is easy to play with only one level game. the user can retart the game and end the game has a advise about player performance.
+* the user will test their knowledge about general subjects.
+* this  is developed with javascript is easy to play with only one level game.
+* the user can retart the game and end the game has a advise about player performance.

-STRUCTUERE
+ ## STRUCTUERE
+### FIRST PAGE SECTION

+The first page has been created to be easy to start the game , the user cannot start the game if no fill the box nickname or userName .

+  * I have use strong colors to be a featured page.
+  * after page filled with user name just press the button "lets run" to start the game.

 GALLERY IMAGE